Vietnam.vn - Nền tảng quảng bá Việt Nam

 Suggested routes from Ho Chi Minh City to hometown for Tet

-If you plan to travel by motorbike from Ho Chi Minh City to your hometown during Tet, you can refer to the route, sightseeing stops and safety notes during the trip along 4 main routes.
+If you plan to travel by motorbike from Ho Chi Minh City to your hometown during Tet, you can refer to the route, sightseeing stops and safety notes during the trip along the 4 main routes.

 Ho Chi Minh City to Central region

 This route has no travel time limit.
 Depending on the need to stop and visit, visitors can choose a suitable schedule.
 If you only focus on driving and checking in at some points along the way, the minimum time for the longest route from Ho Chi Minh City to Quang Tri is about 24-30 hours.
-If you are not pressured by time, you should stay overnight at some tourist destinations such as Phu Yen, Khanh Hoa, Da Nang to regain strength, conveniently walk around and sightsee, then continue the journey.
+If you are not pressured by time, you should stay overnight at some tourist destinations such as Phu Yen, Khanh Hoa, Da Nang to regain strength, conveniently stroll around and sightsee, then continue the journey.

 According to the experience of a tourist who has run this route 2-3 times, you should travel from Ho Chi Minh City early in the morning, and rest early in the afternoon before 5pm, avoiding driving at night because it is easy to get sleepy and there are many large vehicles passing by.
-Driving requires the correct speed and lane, on National Highway 1A, many large vehicles drive very fast, even vehicles going in the opposite direction, so you need to be alert, observe and drive in two people taking turns driving.
+Driving requires the right speed and lane, on Highway 1A, many large vehicles run very fast, even vehicles going in the opposite direction, so you need to be alert, observe and drive in two people taking turns driving.

-There should be a short break of 15-30 minutes at hammock cafes along the way.
+There should be a short break of 15-30 minutes at the hammock cafes along the way.
 Accommodation is available on this route, from motels along the national highway to hotels in the city.

 Ho Chi Minh City to Central Highlands